Want to know more? Get up to date with the latest stories about service members and how all six branches make a positive impact every day.

 Enlisted or Officer Paths

 In the Military, your child can choose to either enlist or be commissioned as an officer.

 If your child decides to enlist in the Military, they will visit a Military Entrance Processing Station (MEPS), which are in locations all across the country.

 At MEPS, your child will take the Armed Services Vocational Aptitude Battery (ASVAB) test, undergo a physical examination (which varies by Service and job) and undergo a background screening.
 As a parent, you are free to accompany your child to MEPS, but you will be asked to wait in a separate area during the test.

-To join the Military, your child must be a U.S. citizen who is 18 years old, or 17 with your signed permission).
-If your child wants to be an officer, he or she will need a four-year college degree.
+To join the Military, your child must be a U.S. citizen who is 18 years old (or 17 with your signed permission).
+If your child wants to become an officer, he or she will need a four-year college degree.

 Meeting With a Recruiter

 As a parent, you can ask the recruiter whatever’s on your mind — there’s a good chance you will think of important questions or comments that your child won’t.

 Finding a Military Career